Hydra: Resilient and Highly Available Remote Memory: Introduction

-We implement {\name} on Linux kernel 4.11.0 and integrate it with the two major logical memory disaggregation approaches widely embraced today: disaggregated virtual memory manager (VMM) (used by Infiniswap \cite{infiniswap} and LegoOS \cite{legoos}) and disaggregated virtual file system (VFS) (used by Remote Regions \cite{remote-regions}) (\S\ref{sec:implementation}).
-Our evaluation using multiple memory-intensive applications with production workloads shows that {\name} achieves the best of both worlds (\S\ref{sec:eval}).
-On the one hand, it closely matches the performance of replication-based resilience with 1.6$\times$ lower memory overhead with or without the presence of failures.
-On the other hand, it improves latency and throughput of the benchmark applications by up to 64.78$\times$ and 20.61$\times$, respectively, over SSD backup-based resilience with only 1.25$\times$ higher memory overhead. {\name} also provides performance benefit for real-world application and workload combinations.
-It improves the throughput of VoltDB over the state-of-the-art by $2.14\times$ during online transaction processing.
-Similarly, during online analytics, {\name} improves the completion time of Apache Spark/GraphX by $4.35\times$ over its counterparts.
-Using \copysets, {\name} reduces the probability of data loss under simultaneous server failures by about 10$\times$.
+We develop {\name} as a drop-in resilience mechanism that can be applied to existing remote memory frameworks~\cite{remote-regions, infiniswap, leap, legoos, kona}.
+We integrate {\name} with the two major remote memory approaches widely embraced today: disaggregated VMM (used by Infiniswap \cite{infiniswap}, and Leap \cite{leap}) and disaggregated VFS (used by Remote Regions \cite{remote-regions}) (\S\ref{sec:implementation}).
+Our evaluation using production workloads shows that {\name} achieves the best of both worlds (\S\ref{sec:eval}). {\name} closely matches the performance of replication-based resilience with 1.6$\times$ lower memory overhead with or without the presence of failures.
+At the same time, it improves latency and throughput of the benchmark applications by up to 64.78$\times$ and 20.61$\times$, respectively, over SSD backup-based resilience with only 1.25$\times$ higher memory overhead.
+While providing resiliency, {\name} also improves the application-level performance by up to $4.35\times$ over its counterparts. \copysets reduces the probability of data loss under simultaneous server failures by about 10$\times$. {\name} is available at \href{https://github.com/SymbioticLab/hydra}{https://github.com/SymbioticLab/hydra.}